Jonny-Skelton/Jonny-Skelton/README.md

 Recently, I have been focusing on GPU programming and low-level design architecture.
 My goal is to maintain a granular understanding of systems, ensuring I can architect robust systems even as AI takes over the primary writing of code.

 I'm currently pursuing an MS degree at the University of Nebraska-Lincoln.
-I'm working as a Graduate Research Assistant in the CPS lab, where I'm focusing on writing CUDA kernels optimized for memory management in Spatial Temporal Transformers.
+I'm working as a Graduate Research Assistant in the CPS lab, where I'm focusing on power-aware AI workloads.
 I have prior experience working as a full-stack software engineer at two different companies.
 <!--
 **Jonny-Skelton/Jonny-Skelton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.